 Do you consider yourself privileged?
 What does a life of privilege look like?
 I was privileged to grow up in a Christian home with Christian parents.
 I’m privileged to be happily married with three children and live on a small farm.
 But why shouldn’t I be?
 Shouldn’t everyone be so privileged?
 Is there something wrong… Continue reading A New Way to Look at Privilege

 Mondays are historically a day when I struggle.
 Typical domestic duties (i.e. getting dressed, doing dishes, cooking, laundry) fail to inspire me.
 This Monday morning I pondered deep thoughts such as how I want to run my home like a well-oiled machine.
 Figuratively, anyway.
-But when it comes down to the complete, all-encompassing time and effort it requires, I… Continue reading Are You Grasping at Stars?
+But when it comes down to the complete, all-encompassing time and… Continue reading Are You Grasping at Stars?
 (Time-Tested Advice for Mondays)

 “What a beautiful idea,” I thought as I read the Hello Mornings Bible Study on women of the Bible.
 After reading through the account of Abigail, Nabal and David, the study asked us to reflect on what situations we might need to seek God’s guidance and provision for today.
 Then we were encouraged to pray… Continue reading Have You Prayed for Courage in Your Faith?